Can you name these actors who looked unrecognizable in their roles?

 The concept of an actor "disappearing into" or becoming "unrecognizable for" a role is a long-standing awards trend.
 Indeed, the Academy has long awarded performers who go to great lengths to portray characters who are physically quite different from their natural appearance—think Gary Oldman in "Darkest Hour" or Charlize Theron in "Monster" (neither of which appear on this list—nice try!).

-Of course, this practice isn't without its fair share of controversies.
+Of course, the practice of changing one's looks for a role isn't without its fair share of controversies.
 Actors playing characters of races other than their own reflects a problematic history of racist caricatures like Blackface and yellowface, while the practice of casting male actors to play trans women in high-profile projects has been lambasted for what critics say is a link to real-life violence against trans women.
 Substantial weight loss and gain for roles have also called the health of certain performers into question.

 But at their best, major film transformations can show off an actor's innate abilities and showcase the work of talented makeup and VFX artists.